 1400 KLIN is the #1 News/Talk station in Lincoln.
 KLIN-AM is where Lincoln turns for breaking news, hearing from community leaders and a place to talk about it.
 In addition to delivering the top syndicated talk programs, Brian Kilmeade, Rush and Hannity, we’re also Lincoln’s radio for Husker sports!
 That’s what makes KLIN “The Voice of Lincoln.”

 105.3 The Bone: Lincoln’s Real Rock – KLNC-FM, Lincoln’s Real Rock 105.3 The Bone is Lincoln’s Real Rock; the best Classic Rock from the late 60’s to the early 2000’s.
-105.3 The Bone is a heavier presentation that the traditional Classic Rock stations, as it is built for Classic Rock fans from Boomers to Gen-Z.
+105.3 The Bone is a heavier presentation than the traditional Classic Rock stations, as it is built for Classic Rock fans from Boomers to Gen-Z.